urimikhli/Barrayar/README.md

 Barrayar
 ========

-THis is just project space to preserve some of the modules I download and wrok with in order repos
+This is just project space to preserve some of the modules I download and work with in other repos